daniyalrayn/task-master/README.md

 ## Extra details

-* **Provide the solution as a public git repository that can easily be cloned by our development team.**
+* **Provide the solution in a private git repository that can easily be cloned by the user: daniyalrayn@outlook.com .**

+* **If you have any queries regarding the task or need any additional information drop an email to daniyalrayn@outlook.com .**

 * The configuration file `rates/config.py` has some defaults that will most likely change depending on the solution.
 It would be beneficial to have a way of more dynamically pass in config values.